-LLMs dominate just about every discussion of software security these days, and I am asked to opine on this lately increasingly often.
-Frankly speaking, it’s important to start by stating clearly that the following is based on my very limited knowledge and experience with this new technology — however, I believe that I can usefully contribute to the discussion based on first principles which I do not think ever change.
+LLMs dominate just about every discussion of software security these days, and lately I am asked to opine on this increasingly often.
+Frankly let me emphasize that all I can offer is my opinion, based on my very limited knowledge and experience with this new technology.
+However, My thinking is based on first principles which I do not think LLMs will change.

 At this point (mid-2026) in my opinion things are so volatile that it’s premature for anyone to know very clearly what’s ahead.
 For example, a few weeks ago the Anthropic Mythos announcement (whether the claims hold up or not) dramatically changed the conversation about both offensive and defensive cybersecurity.